 While the list isn’t meant to be a definitive Top 10, it does spring out of the interviews and research conducted during the creation of U: The Comedy of Global Warming.

 There are also tonnes of books, websites and other resources that extensively list practical things people can do to take action on this issue.
-We’ll do our best to list as many as we can under Taking Action and Hope for the Future on the Resources page of this website.
+We’ll do our best to list as many as we can under Taking Action and Hope for the Future, also found on this page.

 5 THINGS TO DO